Getting Started

 Feeding Strands

-First try pushing your plastic into the pen.
+First try pushing your filament into the pen.
 As we mentioned before, push gently to ensure it engages with the gears and gets gripped properly.
-If the strand of plastic inside the pen is not long enough for you to grip or push by hand, you can also use another plastic strand, or the unblocking tool, to push the first strand down and into the gear system.
+If the strand of filament inside the pen is not long enough for you to grip or push by hand, you can also use another filament strand, or the unblocking tool, to push the first strand down and into the gear system.

 Using the included screwdriver

-Though uncommon, it is possible for plastic to get jammed (this may happen if you do not snip your melted plastic ends).
+Though uncommon, it is possible for filament to get jammed (this may happen if you do not snip your melted filament ends).
 Fret not!
 While the maintenance cover should only be opened when absolutely necessary, as long as you follow the instructions in the manual, you’ll be fine.

 A Few Reminders